openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 **System API**

-This is a system API.
+This is a system API and cannot be called by third-party applications.

 **Return value**